hectorm/otpauth/README.md

 //   https://datatracker.ietf.org/doc/html/rfc6238#section-5
 let delta = totp.validate({ token, window: 1 });

+// Get the counter value (number of intervals since the Unix epoch).
+// Useful for implementing techniques against token reuse during the validity
+// period.
+let counter = totp.counter();

-// Get the remaining seconds until the current token changes. let seconds = totp.period - (Math.floor(Date.now() / 1000) % totp.period);
+// Get the remaining milliseconds until the current token changes. let remaining = totp.remaining();

 // Convert to Google Authenticator key URI format.
 // Usually the URI is encoded in a QR code that can be scanned by the user.